dy0gu/mattermost-plugin-freemium/README.md

 - ### Getting Started 🏁

   - Clone this repository.

   - Refer to each folder for instructions on that particular module.

     - [api](api/README.md)
     - [web](web/README.md)

+  - Start instances for testing the plugin upload, using the provided `docker-compose.yaml` file:

+    ```shell
+    docker compose up --force-recreate
+    ```

+    The enterprise edition instance will be available at `http://localhost:8065` and the team edition at `http://localhost:8066`.

 - ### Build 📦